silanluetan40882407/kas/README.md

 Updated dependencies to latest versions - update 14 Fixed code formatting issues
 Updated README with new instructions - update 41
+Added new feature for better user experience - update 15